Note: This was written in May 2005, I was living in Austria at the time.

 Obviously, I won’t be able to share all the details of my dedication, but I’ll say as much as I can.
 A good part of the structure was taken from Marian Green’s suggestion in A Witch Alone because I found that it could be easily adapted to my purpose.
 I started with the “calling the light” meditation, which basically consists of inwardly looking to all four directions and visualising landscapes appropriate to the quarters and their correspondences as well as appropriate qualities in my life; and then visualising the moon waxing, full, and waning over my head; then looking into the earth where everything dies and is being reborn; and finally locating the light in my own heart, thereby creating a sphere of light around myself with the inner light as the central point.
 After that, I grounded and started the actual dedication.

 Then when I got to the part where I felt the pure springs and the waters of life trickling, the time when there might be a “baptism”, I was stunned when I actually did receive a new name.
-I had been pretty sure that this part would never happen to me, having had problems with the whole “taking on a new name” thing for most of my life.
+I had been pretty sure that this part would never happen to me, since I find the whole “taking on a new name” thing mostly ridiculous.
 It had only started to make some sense a little while ago, when I read that the secret name is never to be shared or even written down to make absolutely sure that when one hears this name, it must be the High Ones calling.
 I was so surprised when I received the name, I even had to ask twice – typical me, I wasn’t sure I’d heard correctly!
 Imagine the situation, during an awesome encounter with the powers that be, and then going: “Excuse me – come again?” (all in my head of course, this part was never spoken out loud by anyone)!

 I am still filled with warmth about the name I was given.
 It is perfect, not some fancy goddess name, but a simple, beautiful one.
 I didn’t think it actually existed as a name, I just found it pretty, but I’ve since looked it up and found it really is a name, and the meaning in its language is so spot-on it gives me shivers whenever I think about it.
 Later on I realised that it’s also a palindrome (a word that can be read back to front as well as front to back, like “level” or “pop”) – all around a truly special name!